epiverse-trace/epichains/README.md

   initial population size and information on the offspring distribution.
   You can also specify a given level of pre-existing immunity.
-This function returns an object with columns that track information on who infected whom, the generation of infection, and the time of infection.
+This function returns an object with columns that track information on who infected whom, the generation of infection and, if a serial interval is given, the time of infection.

 - `likelihood()`: calculates the loglikelihood (or likelihood, depending on the value of `log`) of observing a vector of transmission chain